Azathothas/Stars/README.md

 - [sinamics/ztnet](https://github.com/sinamics/ztnet) – ZTNET - ZeroTier Web UI for Private Controllers with Multiuser and Organization Support.
 - [snyk/cli](https://github.com/snyk/cli) – Snyk CLI scans and monitors your projects for security vulnerabilities.
 - [softprops/action-gh-release](https://github.com/softprops/action-gh-release) – 📦 :octocat: GitHub Action for creating GitHub Releases
+- [someu/aigotools](https://github.com/someu/aigotools) – AigoTools can help users quickly create and manage website directory, with built-in site auto-crawling features, and also provides internationalization, SEO, image storage, and other functions.
+It allows users to quickly deploy their own directory site online.
 - [spacedriveapp/spacedrive](https://github.com/spacedriveapp/spacedrive) – Spacedrive is an open source cross-platform file explorer, powered by a virtual distributed filesystem written in Rust.
 - [sqlectron/sqlectron-gui](https://github.com/sqlectron/sqlectron-gui) – A simple and lightweight SQL client desktop with cross database and platform support.
 - [step-security/harden-runner](https://github.com/step-security/harden-runner) – Harden-Runner is a CI/CD security agent that works like an EDR for GitHub Actions runners.
 It monitors network egress, file integrity, and process activity on those runners, detecting threats in real-time.